Keep Your Storm Drain Clean

 What can I do to help my neighbors understand how storm drains impact our waterways?

-Mark your storm drain through the Dept. of Transportation’s Storm Drain Marking Program.
+Mark your storm drain through the Storm Drain Marking Program.
 The kit includes storm drain markers for as many storm drains as you would like to mark, adhesive, protective gloves, door hangers to place throughout your neighborhood and even a canvas tote – great for plastic bag-free shopping!